 Introduction to SOLAS Emergency Towing Arrangements

 The International Maritime Organization (IMO) has set regulations under the Safety of Life at Sea (SOLAS) convention.
 These regulations aim to ensure the safety of ships and their crews in emergency situations.
 A key part of these regulations is the need for ships to have emergency towing arrangements.
-These systems allow a disabled vessel to be towed to safety by another ship, preventing further damage or loss of life.
+These systems allow a dead (without propulsion) vessel to be towed to safety by another ship, preventing further damage or loss of life.

 Emergency towing arrangements include dedicated equipment at the bow and stern of a vessel.
 Their purpose is to enable the rapid deployment of towing gear in emergencies.
 The requirements for these arrangements differ based on the vessel type and age, with variations for tankers built before and after July 2002.